ibmresilient/resilient-community-apps/fn_scheduler/doc/README.md

 3) date (ex.
 2019/10/23 12:00:00 or 2019-10-23 12:00:00)
 4) delta (ex.
 1h for one hour in the future, the same values as interval are supported)

-Scheduled rules using `cron` and `interval` are reocurring whereas `date` and `delta` are single event schedules.
+Scheduled rules using `cron` and `interval` are reoccurring whereas `date` and `delta` are single event schedules.
 Scheduled rules are persisted so that restarts of resilient-circuits will resume already scheduled rules.

 Functions available include:
 <!--
   List the Key Features of the Integration
 -->
 * Create a scheduled rule
-* List scheduled rule
+* List scheduled rules
+* Pause and resume scheduled rules
 * Remove a scheduled rule

 ---